NavigationContentFooter

 Stateless applications do not need to load or save data: each request to the application is independent.
 There may be data in the payload of the request, but has not been retrieved from a previously saved state.
 A request to a search engine is a good example of this.

 Stateful applications do need to save and load data.
-Most modern applications are stateless, such as online banking which needs to be able to store and retrieve all your transaction history, and online shopping which stores and remembers your previous orders.
-In order to run stateful applications in Kubernetes, we need to provision persistent storage volumes where they can store the data that gives them their state.
+Most modern applications are stateful, such as online banking which needs to be able to store and retrieve all your transaction history, and online shopping which stores and remembers your previous orders.
+To run stateful applications in Kubernetes, we need to provision persistent storage volumes where they can store the data that gives them their state.

 Stateless applicationsStateful applications